Understanding the Bail Bonding Process

 Process for Paying Additional Bail

-Paying additional bail is typically straightforward.
-If the original bail was $10,000 and the court raises it to $20,000, the defendant needs to pay the increased bond fee.
-If the bondsman refuses to cover the additional amount or the defendant cannot pay, the original bond may be voided, and the defendant returned to custody.
+If bail is increased—say from $10,000 to $20,000 - the defendant must pay the difference or arrange for the bondsman to cover the new amount.
+If the bondsman declines or the defendant cannot pay, the original bond may be revoked, and the defendant returned to custody.

-If additional charges increase your bail, it's crucial to work with the bondsman to arrange the new payment.
-Bondsmen are generally willing to help as long as you can pay the adjusted fee.
+If additional charges raise your bail amount, working with a bondsman can help arrange payment.
+Bondsmen are generally willing to assist if you can cover the adjusted fee.

-If you need bail, contact Tayler Made Bail Bonding at (303) 623-0399.
-We offer 24-hour bail bonds to ensure you don't remain in jail regardless of the time of your arrest.
+For bail bond services, contact Tayler Made Bail Bonding at (303) 623-0399.
+We offer 24-hour bail services to ensure you don’t remain in custody longer than necessary.

 Next Post Previous Post